The theme tune that played during the opening sequence of every episode, and later during the ending credits from Season 2 onwards.

-The relationship between Shendu and Drago and the final scene of the series with them wrestling in the Netherworld may be seen as unfunny after the real Jackie Chan's relationship with his own son Jaycee became strained following Jaycee's arrest on drug charges and temporarily being disinherited from Chan's worth (Chan is currently the highest paid actor in the film business alongside RobertDowneyJr. and VinDiesel), along with the reveal of a daughter he had.
+The relationship between Shendu and Drago and the final scene of the series with them wrestling in the Netherworld may be seen as unfunny after the real Jackie Chan's relationship with his own son Jaycee became strained following Jaycee's arrest on drug charges and temporarily being disinherited from Chan's worth (Chan is currently the highest paid actor in the film business alongside RobertDowneyJr. and VinDiesel), along with the reveal of a daughter he had from an affair.

 Jackie's relationship with Jade, and possibly Shendu's relationship with his siblings, may fall under the same category for the same reasons.
 At the very least, Shendu's example is Harsher in Hindsight.

 A meta example.
 Jackie Chan and Julian Sands would later go on to play opposing characters in The Medallion (in fact several reviewers called it a live action version of the show).

 Also, a minor yet memorable recurring villain was this show's version of Sun Wukong, the Monkey King, who was a Joker trickster that caused a lot of pain.
 Chan himself would voice Master Monkey in the Kung Fu Panda movies (with his son Jaycee voicing the younger Monkey and his stand in actor, Chow/Shendu voice James Sie, voicing Monkey in KFP's TV series), who has traits of Sun Wukong in his backstory and has a brother who is like Wukong.